Israa-Idris/HR-Attrition-Tableau-Dashboard-Analysis/README.md

 **●** Further analysis is recommended to investigate other factors influencing attrition, such as work-life balance, and career advancement opportunities.

+### You can explore the interactive dashboard
+on [Tableau Public](https://public.tableau.com/app/profile/israa.idris/viz/HRAnalyticsDashboard_17285054545820/Dashboard2), where you can use filters and dive deeper into the visuals.

 ## Data Source
 - The dataset used for this analysis was obtained from [Kaggle's HR Attrition Dataset](https://www.kaggle.com/datasets).